 And bathes the ancient Vat Xiang Thong in a golden glow.

 Vat Saen Soukhaham, on the Peninsula of Luang Prabang, is alive with decorations in preparation for a coming festival.

 Viewed from a mountain top and looking north, Luang Prabang seems to float as it nestles in the embrace of the Mekong River and the surrounding mountain landscape.

 In celebration of Ock Pansaa, the end of Buddhist Lent, a Temple glows with an illuminated fire-boat and glittering paper stars.

 The former royal palace, and now the National Museum of Luang Prabang, stands proudly in the centre of the town.

 At Vat Suvannakhili novies clean around the Sim, or Chapel, in preparation for a fresh coat of paint to welcome the coming Buddhist New Year celebrations.

 A spectacular parade carrying the statue of the Prabang marks the highlight of the Buddhist (and Loa) New Year Festival in April.
-Thousands of people line the street between Vat Mai in the centre of town and Vat Kiang Thong.
+Thousands of people line the street between Vat Mai in the centre of town and Vat Xiang Thong.

 The revered abbott Pha Khamchan Virachittha Maha Thela passed away in 2007.
 During the funeral procession thousands of monks and novices and tens of thousands of the faithful lead the casket to the cremation ceremony.